grand-stack/grandstack.io/docs/guide-schema.md

 ## Type Definitions

-We use SDL to define object types for our domain and the fields available on each type.
+We use SDL to define object types for our domain and the fields available on each type, which may be scalar types or reference other object types.
 For example:

 ```GraphQL
 type Movie {